vinn-chege/child-malnutrition-expert-system/README.md

    The expert system will start, and you can follow the prompts to input the child's symptoms and medical data.
 The system will then analyze the information and provide a diagnosis for the child's nutritional status.

 ## Contributing
 Contributions to this project are welcome!
-If you find any issues or want to enhance the system,

 ## License
 This project is licensed under the [MIT License](https://github.com/your-username/child-malnutrition-expert-system/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code for personal and commercial purposes.
 However, remember to provide proper attribution to the original author.